Integrated 6-Year Residency Program in Cardiothoracic Surgery

 - Contact For More Information

 In 2010, the Division of Cardiothoracic Surgery at the University of North Carolina at Chapel Hill began a six-year integrated residency program, which residents enter directly from medical school.
-The Residency Review Committee for Thoracic Surgery, the national residency accrediting body, had approved the program in 2009.
 Students at North American medical schools may apply for the program through the Electronic Residency Application Service (ERAS).

 The curriculum includes rotations in vascular interventional radiology, endoscopy, cardiology, and endovascular surgery, and provides residents with the background and experience using these techniques in order to build a career as future “cardiothoracic specialists.”
 The program has been carefully designed to balance cardiovascular and thoracic care, and includes extensive exposure to fields relevant to thoracic surgery such as GI endoscopy, surgical oncology, and gastrointestinal (foregut) surgery.
 Completion of the program will lead to certification by the American Board of Thoracic Surgery.